wimhaanstra/emproto/README.md

 ## CLI test runner

-The CLI runner is also written in Typescript, so a plain nodejs runtime will not be able to run it directly.
+The CLI runner is also written in Typescript, so a plain Node.js runtime will not be able to run it directly.
 You can run it from the emproto root like this:

 ```bash